 So I wanna ask: is it problem and can it be solved?

-#4 Updated by Aaron Stone about 1 year ago
+#4 Updated by Aaron Stone over 1 year ago

 This is a great find!
 I've been wondering what on earth the problem was.
 (Wish I had seen this bug months ago.)